abeldekat/nvim_pde/README.md

 ### Multi boot

-The package managers can be used independently.
+The variants in `ak.boot` can be used independently.
 Aliases are convenient:

 ```sh